Lucas Alves (footballer, born 1992)

-Lucas Alves de Araújo (born 22 July 1992), known as Lucas Alves or Lucão, is a Brazilian professional footballer who plays as a centre-back for V.League 1 club Thep Xanh Nam Dinh.
+Lucas Alves de Araújo (born 22 July 1992), known as Lucas Alves or Lucão, is a Brazilian professional footballer who plays as a centre-back for V.League 1 club The Cong-Viettel.

 Club career

-On 15 February 2022, Lucão signed with Lamia in Greece.
+On 15 February 2022, Alves signed with Lamia in Greece.

 On 4 August 2023, he joined Romanian club Dinamo București.

+On 10 August 2026, Alves was transferred to V.League 1 side The Cong–Viettel from Thep Xanh Nam Dinh.